Garrett-Productions/agileScrum_udemy/day1ReadMe.md

 11,2,1,8,10

 Agile allows you to create working software as we go, instead of working for months or years building one project and delivering it all at once
+What is waterfall methodology? is it Agile vs Waterfall?
+- Its hard for companies to convert into agile versus building ground up in agile processes